Financial year-end: Everything you need to know

 What are the Q1, Q2, Q3, Q4 of the financial year in the UK?

-In the UK, the financial year is often broken down into quarters: Q1 runs from April to June, Q2 from July to September, Q3 from October to December, and Q4 from January to March.
+For organisations that follow the standard UK financial year (April to March), Q1 runs from April to June, Q2 from July to September, Q3 from October to December, and Q4 from January to March.

 When will the financial year 2025 end?